DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/upgrade/upgrade.md

-# Offline Upgrade Image Repository Module
+# Offline Upgrade Container Registry Module

-This page explains how to install or upgrade the image repository module after downloading it from the [Download Center](../../download/index.md).
+This page explains how to install or upgrade the container registry module after downloading it from the [Download Center](../../download/index.md).

 !!! info

-    The word `kangaroo` appearing in the following commands or scripts is the internal development code name of the image repository module.
+    The word `kangaroo` appearing in the following commands or scripts is the internal development code name of the container registry module.

 ## Load Images from the Installation Package

 You can load the images in one of the following two ways.
-When an image repository exists in the environment, it is recommended to choose the chart-syncer to synchronize the images to the image repository, as this method is more efficient and convenient.
+When an container registry exists in the environment, it is recommended to choose the chart-syncer to synchronize the images to the container registry, as this method is more efficient and convenient.

-### Synchronize Images to the Image Repository using chart-syncer
+### Synchronize Images to the Container Registry using chart-syncer

 1. Create load-image.yaml

     !!! note

         All parameters in this YAML file are mandatory.
-You need a private image repository and modify the relevant configurations.
+You need a private container registry and modify the relevant configurations.

     === "Installed chart repo"